Pros and Cons of Eating Duck Eggs vs Chicken Eggs

 How Do Duck Eggs Compare to Chicken Eggs?

 Duck eggs are just as safe to eat as chicken eggs.
 The USDA has the exact same standards and regulations in place for duck eggs as it does for all poultry such as chicken, quail, ostrich, etc. While the egg itself is larger than a chicken egg, the yolk inside is also larger in proportion to the white part of the egg.
 Duck eggs also have more calories and nutrition per gram compared to chicken eggs, but less than quail and goose eggs.
-Read this article to learn more about how duck eggs compare to other eggs.

-Another curious question that most people want to be answered is how does the taste compare?
+Another curious question that most people want answered is how does the taste compare?
 Well, depending on the diet, duck eggs taste similar to chicken eggs, only richer.
 While the tastes are similar, there are some subtle and some not so subtle differences between duck and chicken eggs.

 Comments (0) Join others in the discussion!